Replacing Fluorescent Tubes With LED’s

 - Fluorescent lights are omnidirectional.
 Omnidirectional lights produce light in 360 degrees.
 This is a large system inefficiency because at least half of the light needs to be reflected and redirected to the desired area being illuminated.
 The need for reflection and redirection of light means that the output is much less efficient for omnidirectional lights (due to losses) than it would be for the same light if it were directional by its nature.
 It also means that more accessory parts are required in the light fixture itself in order to reflect or focus of the bulb (thus increasing unit costs).

 In conclusion, we can see that there are both economic, environmental and energy efficiency reasons to switch to light-emitting diode technology.
-If you are interested in what an LED retrofit would look like for your company contact us here at Action Services Group.
+If you are interested in what an LED retrofit would look like for your company contact us here at Action Services Group by calling 610-558-9773, email [email protected], or schedule a call that fits your needs by clicking the button below.
 We would be happy to put together a free, no-obligation proposal for your facility.
 Thanks, we look forward to hearing from you.

 Blogs You Might Be Interested In

 News You Might Be Interested In